parrotrueper/stm32-dev-docker/README.md

     `en.st-stm32cubeide_1.15.0_20695_20240315_1429_amd64.deb_bundle.sh.zip`

-2. Setup your host, depending on whether you are on Windows or Linux
+2. Install the STLink GDB Server on the host (*STM32CubeCLTxxx*), depending on whether you are on Windows or Linux.

 Setup [Windows Host](Win10Host.md)